Sissi (film)

-Sissi is a 1955 Austrian film directed by Ernst Marischka and starring Romy Schneider, Karlheinz Böhm, Magda Schneider, Uta Franz, Gustav Knuth, Vilma Degischer and Josef Meinrad.
-Sissi is the first installment in the trilogy of films about Empress Elisabeth of Austria, who was known to her family as "Sisi".
+Sissi is a 1955 Austrian historical romance film written and directed by Ernst Marischka and starring Romy Schneider, Karlheinz Böhm, Magda Schneider, Uta Franz, Gustav Knuth, Josef Meinrad, Vilma Degischer and Peter Weck.
+Sissi is the first installment in the trilogy of films about Empress Elisabeth of Austria (1837-1898), who was known to her family as "Sissi".
 It was followed by The Young Empress and Fateful Years of an Empress.

 Plot

 Princess Elisabeth, nicknamed "Sissi", is the second oldest daughter of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria.
 She is a carefree, impulsive and nature-loving child.
 She is raised with her seven siblings at the family seat Possenhofen Castle on the shores of Lake Starnberg in Bavaria.
 She has a happy childhood free of constraints associated with her royal status.

 With her mother and her demure older sister Helene (called "Néné"), 16-year-old Sissi travels from Possenhofen to the spa town of Bad Ischl in Upper Austria.
 Ludovika's sister, Archduchess Sophie, is the mother of the young emperor Franz Joseph I of Austria.
 Helene is called by Archduchess Sophie to meet the young emperor Franz Joseph in the imperial villa so that the two might be immediately engaged.
 Sissi is unaware of the real reason for the journey and is forbidden by her aunt to participate in any social events due to her girlishly impetuous ways.

 Sissi spends her time fishing in the forest where by chance she meets Franz Josef.
 The emperor is unaware that the girl is his cousin Sissi.
 He takes a liking to her and invites her for an afternoon hunting trip in the Alps.
 They meet as arranged in the mountains where they talk and become acquainted.
 Sissi falls in love with him but does not reveal her true identity.
 During their trip, Sissi learns of the planned marriage between Franz Joseph with her sister.
-The Emperor confesses that he envies the man who will marry Sissi and confesses that he feels no connection to Néné.
+The Emperor remarks that he envies the man who will marry Sissi and confesses that he feels no connection to Néné.
 Upon hearing his indirect declaration of love, Sissi becomes distraught due to her loyalty to Néné.
 She runs away from Franz Joseph without any explanation.